-Instructional planning and lesson delivery includes the need to afford specific learning accommodations for students with identified learning needs in specific plan such as an I&RS, 504 or IEP.
+Instructional planning and lesson delivery include the need to afford specific learning accommodations for students with identified learning needs in specific plans such as an I&RS, 504, or IEP.
 Teachers and case managers will work collaboratively to implement all identified learning accommodations regardless of the instructional format.
-This also includes provision of related services.
-In the event that a virtual environment makes the provision of identified services unrealistic, the case manager will work with the family to identify potential options and memorialize this adjustment or record missed services so they can be made up in compliance with the agreed upon plan.
-Case managers will maintain ongoing dialogue with families to ensure the implementation of documented learning plans including the maintenance of the annual review process in person or virtually based on the current health circumstances of the community.
+This also includes the provision of related services.
+In the event that a virtual environment makes the provision of identified services unrealistic, the case manager will work with the family to identify potential options and memorialize this adjustment or record missed services so they can be made up in compliance with the agreed-upon plan.
+Case managers will maintain an ongoing dialogue with families to ensure the implementation of documented learning plans including the maintenance of the annual review process in person or virtually based on the current health circumstances of the community.
 Throughout the process, data will still be collected and evaluated in order to design, review, and monitor student learning plans (I&RS, 504, and IEP).
+In the event that a virtual environment becomes necessary, meetings will be held through Google Meet.

-Measurement of Social Emotional Health
+Measurement of Social-Emotional Health

 The district realizes that the COVID-19 pandemic has had and continues to have a substantial effect on stress levels.
-It is therefore important for the district to continue to identify struggling students and provide support structures to them in social emotional health and well-being.
-The district continues to take the following steps to help increase the social emotional learning and monitoring of students.
+It is therefore important for the district to continue to identify struggling students and provide support structures to them in social and emotional health and well-being.
+The district continues to take the following steps to help increase the social-emotional learning and monitoring of students.

-Responsive Classroom 5-8: Responsive classroom is a culture building instructional program that helps create the structures and practices to better serve the social and emotional needs of students at a time when many students are transitioning from childhood to young adulthood.
+Responsive Classroom 5-8: Responsive classroom is a culture-building instructional program that helps create the structures and practices to better serve the social and emotional needs of students at a time when many students are transitioning from childhood to young adulthood.
 The program looks to break down barriers between teachers and students, as well as, between students to increase the district's awareness of student needs.
 Responsive Classroom seeks to connect emotional health with academic learning and school community connections.

-Student Surveying K-12: Teachers, parents, and students will be periodically surveyed to gain insight into how students are handling the stresses brought on by the pandemic and the continued impact of it.
+Student Surveying K-12: Teachers, parents, and students will be periodically surveyed to gain insight into how students are handling the stresses brought on by the pandemic and its continued impact.
 Information from these surveys will be used to better align district resources or change instructional and assessment strategies to better fit the needs of the whole community.

-Embedded Social Emotional Learning Practices K-4: The district has been working on implementing social emotional learning strategies at the elementary level for the past few years.
+Embedded Social Emotional Learning Practices K-4: The district has been working on implementing social-emotional learning strategies at the elementary level for the past few years.
 These strategies help students better understand non-academic stressors, increase positive social behavior, and provide resources for mindfulness and decompression.
 The district will continue to support faculty and staff on how to best implement these strategies into their classrooms and lessons in either a live, virtual, or asynchronous setting.